mohitsingh538/nse-yahoo-finance-scraper/README.md

 # Introduction

-This script scarpes Yahoo Finance & downloads income statement, balance sheet & cash flow statement in csv.
+This script scrapes Yahoo Finance & downloads income statement, balance sheet & cash flow statement in csv.
 Automatically creates directory with symbol name in your save-to-path folder to save all downloaded data.

 I prefer running this script on [Google Colab](https://colab.research.google.com/), so I will further talk you through the steps to run this script on Colab Notebook.